softgandhi/ng2-quiz/README.md

 # ng2-quiz

-A general purpose quiz application developed in angular 6 that can be used for multiple purpose.
+A general purpose quiz application developed in angular (version 8) that can be used for multiple purpose.
 +
 +For detailed documentation, please go to: https://www.codeproject.com/Articles/1167451/Quiz-Application-in-Angular